guthom/labstreaminglayer_ros/README.md

 # Labstreaminglayer ros synchronizer
 This repository includes the source code for the LSL-ROS-Synchronizer.
+This tool can be used to exchange data from ROS based environments to LSL based environments and vice versa.

+This is work in progress and we may not use all the whole potential and options both systems have to offer.
+If you have any suggestions or feedback do not hesitate to get in touch with us.

 ### Prerequisites
 * Basic installation of **ROS**
 * Installation of **LSL**

 ## Installing
-* Clone the package and all the dependecies in your ROS-Workspace and build it with catkin.
+* Clone the package and all the dependencies in your ROS-Workspace and build it with catkin.

+## Usage
+* just launch the included *labstreaminglayer.launch* file in your ros environment.

+    ```bash
+    roslaunch labstreaminglayer_ros labstreaminglayer.launch
+    ```

+Please note that this the launchfile automatically loads the two parameter files *labstreaminglayer.yaml* and *lsl_maps.yaml* see the description further down for details.

 ## Structure of the ROS-Package